 Transfers to and from SKOCJAN CAVES – SLOVENIA

-We offer private transfers from Ljubljana to Skocjan caves.
-You can also order other way Skocjan caves to Ljubljana with us, as well as any other place in Slovenia.
+We offer private transfers from Ljubljana / Ljubljana Airport to Skocjan Caves.
+You can also order other way Skocjan Caves to Ljubljana with us, as well as any other place in Slovenia.

 Skocjan Caves is a cave system in Slovenia.
 Due to its exceptional significance, Skocjan Cave was entered on UNESCO’s list of natural and cultural world heritage sites in 1986.
 International scientific circles have thus acknowledged the importance of the caves as one of the natural treasures of planet Earth.
 Ranking among the most important caves in the world, Skocjan Caves represents the most significant underground phenomena in both the Karst region and Slovenia.
 Following its independence, the Republic of Slovenia committed itself to actively protecting the Skocjan Caves area; for this reason, it established the Skocjan Caves Regional Park, Slovenia and its Managing Authority, the Skocjan Caves Park Public Service Agency.